StevenMayher/432-2022/classes/class15/README.md

     - Indeed it does.
 That's why I wouldn't do it.
 - I have one predictor which is on a very different scale than the others.
     - Have you considered rescaling it?
 If it's in thousands of dollars, rather than dollars, does that help?
+- I still have explosive coefficients.
+    - Look at what I talked about in Class 14.
+Another way this can happen is if you have a lot of collinearity.
+Are two of your predictors very highly correlated with each other?
 - Improving my visualizations
     - Generating attractive and readable versions of nomograms, plot(summary()) seem to be the main concern here.
 Be sure to show your data.
 - Working with missing data.